brentmcleod/react-quiz/README.md

 Data is loaded into the app on initalisation via a mock api which provides a JSON file.

 When the quiz is completed, the results of the quiz are displayed.
 If the user fails, then they are asked to try again.
 Otherwise a transcript of each answer is provided with a details about what answers were selected correctly or incorrectly.

+Enter "npm start" in a terminal to try the app.